Skip to main content

 How is toxic positivity different from positive thinking?

-If you’re a positive thinker, you’re capable of critical thinking and realism.
+Positive thinkers stay capable of and realism.
 Toxic positivity relies on an “everything’s fine” philosophy, ignoring problems and denying true emotions.

-Positive thinkers have healthier self-esteem as they’re willing to face what is happening, while people practicing toxic positivity live in denial.
+Positive thinkers tend to have healthier self-esteem because they’re willing to face what’s happening.
+People practicing toxic positivity live in denial.

 Toxic positivity examples

 Imagine you’ve got an overdue bill.
-Instead of dealing with it, you adopt the “ah, it’ll be fine” mentality.
-Before you know it, the company’s added fees and late charges.
-And your credit score has taken a dent.
-Unfortunately, you can’t toxic positivity your way out of capitalism.
+Instead of dealing with it, you adopt an “it’ll be fine” mentality.
+Before you know it, the company’s added late fees and your credit score has taken a dent.
+Positivity alone doesn’t pay the bill.

 Toxic positivity in the workplace

-Toxic positivity in the workplace can come from management or workers who believe that focusing on the positive and avoiding negativity can solve problems.
-Unfortunately, this leads to stressed workers and lowered productivity.
+Workplace toxic positivity can come from management or workers who believe focusing on the positive and avoiding negativity will solve problems.
+In practice, it leads to stressed workers and lower productivity.

-Workers may hesitate to bring up issues if a company has a “positive vibes only” mantra.
-That can lead to discontentment and higher employee turnover.
-Because who wants to work somewhere they can’t discuss problems?
+Workers hesitate to raise issues at a company with a “positive vibes only” mantra.
+That breeds discontent and higher turnover—few people want to work somewhere they can’t discuss problems.

 How toxic positivity affects employees